looeee/discoverthreejs-site/markdown/book/first-steps/first-scene.md

 {{< figure src="first-steps/coordinate_system_simple.svg" caption="The world space coordinate system, defined by the Scene" class="small left" lightbox="true" >}}

 {{% note %}}
-TODO-POSTLAUNCH: replace all coordinate diagrams with a 3D coordinate systems
+TODO-LOW: replace all coordinate diagrams with a 3D coordinate systems
 {{% /note %}}

 The `scene` defines a coordinate system called **World Space**, which is our main frame of reference when working with visible objects in three.js.
 World space is a [3D Cartesian coordinate system](https://mathinsight.org/cartesian_coordinates).
 We'll explore what that means and how to use world space in more detail in {{< link path="/book/first-steps/transformations/#coordinate-systems" title="" >}}.